-Clauses 6(c) and (d) provide for the warning signals to be modified in certain areas within residential aged care and health-care buildings to minimise trauma to residents or patients who may be confused or immobile.
+Clauses 6(c) and (d) provide for the warning signals to be modified in certain areas within residential aged care and health-care buildings to minimise trauma to occupants who may be confused or immobile.
 However, in such instances, adequate warning must always be available to staff, carers, employees and the like.